 A huge range of insects live in the high country, including alpine butterflies, day-flying moths – even alpine wētā that survive freezing conditions with a natural “anti-freeze” in their blood.

 The high country has a large variety of skinks and geckos, often found only in small local areas.

 Visit this year's Wetland Biodiversity field trip to find out more about lizards and other animals found in the high country.

-A range of birds, some endangered, live in the high country, or migrate there to breed.
+A range of birds, some endangered or threatened, live in the high country or migrate there to breed.
 These include;